-An infamous incident occurred on December 28th, 1984 when Dr. D David Schultz was invited onto 20/20 for a report on the legitimacy of professional wrestling.
+An infamous incident occurred on December 28th, 1984, when Dr. D David Schultz got invited onto 20/20 for a report on the legitimacy of professional wrestling.

-Host John Stossel had a type of reporting at the time that was known to expose untruths in all types of businesses, and on this occasion, he had targeted professional wrestling.
-Unbeknownst to Stossel, the tables would be turned and he would soon become the target of the burly ill-tempered David Schultz, a legitimate 6’6″, 260 lbs tough guy — a person that few would want to provoke.
-This was a case of trying to preserve kayfabe in late 1984 and it led to serious consequences.
+Host John Stossel had a type of reporting at the time that was known to expose untruths in all kinds of businesses, and on this occasion, he had targeted professional wrestling.
+Unbeknownst to Stossel, the tables would be turned, and he would soon become the target of the burly ill-tempered David Schultz, a legitimate 6’6”, 260 lbs tough guy — a person that few would want to provoke.
+This was a case of trying to preserve kayfabe in late 1984, and it led to severe consequences.

 A Tough Start for Dr. D David Schultz

 Many fans are familiar with the incident or have at least heard something about it.
 But David Schultz, after leaving the wrestling business in 1987 and becoming a very successful bounty hunter with over 1700 captures, insists that people know very little of what really happened.